KonstantinSt77/SiriCustomIntent/README.md

 }
 ```

-I create API Service for getting facts about number from open api
+I create API Service for getting facts about a number from open api

 ```
 class NumbersApiService
 ```

-I used URLSession because its simple way to perform basic requests and also one more plus to not use third-party libraries for siri extension
+I used URLSession because its a simple way to perform basic requests and also it allows not to use third-party libraries for siri extension.
 ```
 class NumbersApiService {
     // MARK: - Private Properties